 Georgette Wilson, DVM

 Born and raised in New York City, Dr. Georgette Wilson received her BA from the University of Pennsylvania and DVM from Cornell College of Veterinary Medicine in Ithaca, NY.
 Dr. Wilson completed a one-year small animal internship at the University of Tennessee.
 She practiced in the greater New York City area for 11 years prior to entering the veterinary pharmaceutical industry.
-Dr. Wilson is currently the Zoetis Petcare HQ Medical Lead for the Diagnostics Rapids Tests.
+Dr. Wilson is a former Zoetis employee who was the Zoetis Petcare HQ Medical Lead for the Diagnostics Rapids Tests.
 In her spare time, Dr. Wilson enjoys travel with her family.

 1. Vitale, K. et.al.
 Attachment bonds between domestic cats and humans.
 Current Biology, Volume 29, Issue 18, 2019, Pages R864-R865.